HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

 Both OoT and SM64:

-- Remove uses of internal GBI features which have been removed in F3DEX3 (see "C GBI Compatibility" section below for full list).
+- Remove uses of internal GBI features which have been removed in F3DEX3 (see @ref compatibility for full list).
 In OoT, the only changes needed are:
     - In `src/code/ucode_disas.c`, remove the switch statement cases for `G_LINE3D`, `G_MW_CLIP`, `G_MV_MATRIX`, `G_MVO_LOOKATX`, `G_MVO_LOOKATY`,